mteam88/mteam88.github.io/src/pages/about.md

 ---

 ## About Me
 My name is Matthew.
-I am a student developer learning as much as I can about my interests.
-I do MEV searching on various blockchains, and I do freelancing for blockchain and MEV-related development.
+I am a independent researcher and developer.
+I do MEV searching on various blockchains.
+I occasionally research topics that are interesting to me.

-I am seeking an internship to grow my real world experience.
+I am seeking an internship to grow my real world experience and to build connections.

 ### Contact
-See the links in the footer for my up to date contact information.
+See the links in the page footer for my up to date contact information.
 I prefer [telegram](https://t.me/mteam888) for direct communication.

 ### Skills
 - 🦀 Rust